Top

 What gene-tumor type combinations are included?

-First and foremost, only genes classified as drivers by IntOGen in specific tumor types can be valid gene-tumor type combinations.
-Second, since boostDM learns to evaluate the driver potential of mutations in driver genes from the training examples we feed it on for some gene-tumor type combinations the performance after training may be poor, generally because of the low number of training examples and/or low representability of the mutations observed for that gene and tumor type.
-We are presenting the results for 248 gene-tumor type combinations which attain a minimum reliability (see What gene-tumor type models are featured in the website? ).
+First and foremost, only genes classified as drivers by IntOGen in specific tumor types can be part of valid gene-tumor type combinations.
+Second, since boostDM learns to evaluate the driver potential of mutations in driver genes from the training examples we feed it on, for some gene-tumor type combinations the performance after training may be poor, generally because of the low number of training examples and/or low representability of the mutations observed for that gene and tumor type.
+We are presenting the results for 736 gene-tumor type combinations which attain a minimum quality (see What gene-tumor type models are featured in the website? ).

-The training and prediction pipeline can be forked from this repo: https://bitbucket.org/bbglab/boostdm/src/rollback/.
-Please, follow the documentation provided in the repo to satisfy all the data and software requirements.
+The boostDM training and prediction pipeline can be forked from this repo: @bbglab/boostdm-pipeline.
+Please, follow the documentation provided in the repo to fulfill all the data and software requirements.

 Can I access previous releases of boostDM?